hashbangers/charge2GO/README.md

 ## Respond to request for charge

-If a car is within the 4 mile radius of the requesting car and has enoigh charge then a pop up will appear on the donor s side showing him the location of the requesting car and the units of charge requested.
-Along with this,  the max units of charge that he can donate is displayed in the popup.
-In this popup the donor can enter the units of charge he is willing to donate and the credit points that he will recieve can be seen by him.
+If a car is within the 4-mile radius of the requesting car and has enough charge, a pop-up will appear on the donor's side showing him the location of the requesting car and the units of charge requested.
+Along with this, the max units of charge that he can donate is displayed in the pop-up.
+In this pop-up, the donor can enter the units of charge he is willing to donate - based on this, the credit points that he will receive on completing the *charge transaction* is shown to him.

 <p align="center">
   <img src="https://github.com/hashbangers/charge2GO/blob/master/screenshots/response_Interface.jpeg" width="250">